calcom/cal.com/README.md

 12. Click "Done".
 13. You're good to go.
 Now you can easily add your Zoom integration in the Calendso settings.

+## Obtaining Stripe Client ID, Publishable and Secret key

+1. Open [Stripe Dashboard](https://dashboard.stripe.com/) and sign in with your Stripe account.
+2. On the left sidebar, click "Settings" => "Connect" => "Settings".
+3. On "Connect settings", choose your desired account type and finish the setup.
+4. Name your Business name and setup your branding.
+5. On "Integration".
+6. Now copy the Client ID to you `.env` file into the `NEXT_PUBLIC_STRIPE_CLIENT_ID` field.
+7. Add a Redirect URL for OAuth `<CALENDSO URL>/api/integrations/stripe/callback` replacing CALENDSO URL with the URI at which your application runs.
+8. On the left sidebar, click "Developers" => "API keys".
+9. Now copy the Publishable key and Secret key to your .env file into the `NEXT_PUBLIC_STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` fields.
+10. You're good to go.
+Now you can easily add your Stripe integration in the Calendso settings.

 <!-- LICENSE -->

 ## License